juji-io/datalevin/doc/install.md

 ```
 Then `clj -A:jvm-base`

-### Java 24
+### Java 24 and above

 You want to add `--enable-native-access=ALL-UNNAMED` JVM options to disable
-warnings about native access on Java 24.
+warnings about native access.

 ### Other JVM Languages